MattLong87/winrate-client/README.md

 Finally, I connected the API to the React client, using Redux for state management, and implemented a fully functional version of the app.
 I wrote tests for each component, action, and the Redux reducer, and ensured the app was responsive on both mobile and desktop.

 ### Roadmap for v2
+* Improve WinRate calculation!
+Currently does not account for the number of players in a game
 * Additional user features such as deleting account, forgot password functionality
 * More statistics: Which games haven't you played in a while?
 WinRates per game, instead of overall
 * Linking with a third-party API, such as [BoardGameGeek](http://www.boardgamegeek.com)